 You will be able to ask them for advice, and they will be more than happy to provide you with this.

-The second most common approach to find reputable Beagle Shepherd breeders is to identify owners of the breed and ask them for some advice.
+The second most common approach to finding reputable Beagle Shepherd breeders is to identify owners of the breed and ask them for some advice.

 It is hoped that they will have enough of an interest in the breed to provide you with this information, and you will also have the opportunity to ask them more about their dog.